Make any occasion special with these Chipotle Chicken Tamales! Although they take some time to prepare, tamales are easy to make – let me show you!

 Knowing we needed drinks to go with our Chipotle Chicken Tamales, I picked up a 12-pack of Coca-Cola!
 It paired perfectly with the tamales.
 I also made Mexican Rice and served the tamales with a fresh side salad.
 Which reminds me, I should share the recipe for my rice soon – Brian loves it and requests it often!!

 As the hectic holiday season approaches, it gets harder to make quick and easy meals that everyone loves, but with the authentic taste of LA MORENA chiles, beans and salsas and an icy cold Coca-Cola, every night will be one of your family’s favorites!
-For more amazing recipes from LA MORENA and Coca-Cola, you can search #MejorRecetas – and be sure to look for specially marked displays in your stores for extra savings!
+For more amazing recipes from LA MORENA and Coca-Cola, you can search #MejorRecetas.
+Be sure to look for specially marked displays in your stores for extra savings!

 - About 65 dried corn husks